pipelinelabo/datalaiq-wiki/ingesters/federators/federator.md

 ## Installation

-If you're using the Gravwell Debian repository, installation is just a single apt command:
+If you're using the DatalaiQ Debian repository, installation is just a single apt command:

 ```
 apt-get install gravwell-federator
 ```

 Otherwise, download the installer from the [Downloads page](/quickstart/downloads).
-Using a terminal on the Gravwell server, issue the following command as a superuser (e.g. via the `sudo` command) to install the Federator:
+Using a terminal on the DatalaiQ server, issue the following command as a superuser (e.g. via the `sudo` command) to install the Federator:

 ```console
 root@gravserver ~ # bash gravwell_federator_installer.sh